xavierpuigf/virtualhome_unity/README.md

 # VirtualHome Unity Source Code
 This repository contains the source code of the VirtualHome environment, a platform to simulate complex household activities via programs.
 If you just want to run the simulator you can go to the main [VirtualHome repository](https://github.com/xavierpuigf/virtualhome), containing the VirtualHome API and executables of the simulator for multiple platforms.
+You can check more information about the project in [virtual-home.org](https://www.virtual-home.org)

 <p align="center">
   <img height="300" src="doc/assets/banner.gif">